cldershem/LearningStuffs/learnPython.md

 THINGS I WISH I KNEW WHEN I STARTED
 ===================================
 - python 2.7 vs 3
+    - I'm sure you've already seen this and if you haven't figured it out, it's kind of a pain in the ass sometimes.
+    - There be two versions of python that are currently supported, 2.x and 3.x.
+    - 2.x has been around for a long time and is widely supported, 3.x has not and is not.
+    - 3.x is the future and everyone, whether the like it or, not is moving there.
+It is just taking a really long time, but that was expected.
+    - The reason for this is, in the beginning Python didn't so some things the way they should have...so they kept supporting them for backwards compatibility, but eventually realized it wasn't worth it so they changed the language and removed the crappy stuff and fixed it with 3.x.
+They knew what they were doing and that it would take a long time for all the libraries to update to 3.x.
+It was not a mistake, this was very much on purpose.
+    - I learned on 2.7 which is the latest version that isn't 3.x.
+It has almost all of the features of 3.x, but it's not 3.x...it's a little different.
+    - The differences do not matter to you for the most part.
+They are all minor and really only matter to guys way smarter than us or guys who have been doing it a lot longer than us.
+    - I wish I'd have started learning 3.x and then just changed stuff to be compatible with 2.x on an as needed basis.
+Now I have to break my habits so that I can make sure my stuff is 3.x friendly.
+    - A lot of libraries and tools (the bigger they are the more likely they aren't up to date yet), aren't on 3.x (but they will be eventually) so you may need to know 2.7 also...but it's minor stuff.
+I think you'll be able to find help on the differences pretty easily.
+    - Take what you will from that.
 - pypi.python.org
     - This is the app store for python, it makes it easy to install packages for python.
 Anytime you see a new module or package you need or want to